Tutorial: hledger basics

 • how to detect some common errors, by eye or with hledger

-• how hledger selects data to report on, and how to select by account, description, or date
+• how hledger selects data with queries, and how to select by account, description, or date

 • how to list transactions with hledger print